Idehed/cityexplorer-frontend/testing.md

 | Review count is decreasesing when a review is deleted                                    | Request is successful, comment is deleted.                              | FAILED    |

 ## Failed test case
-I tried with the time I had left to fix that the review_count would decrease when a review was deleted but did not make it unfortunately.
+I tried with the time I had left to fix that the review_count would decrease when a review was deleted unless you refreshed the page but did not make it unfortunately.

 # Perfomance and Validations